boostorg/align/README.md

 # Boost.Align

-C++ pointer alignment functions, aligned allocation functions, aligned allocators, aligned allocator adaptors, alignment type traits, alignment intrinsics.
+The Boost Align C++ library provides functions, classes, templates, traits, and macros, for the control, inspection, and diagnostic of memory alignment.

 ### License